sebhoof/sebhoof.github.io/_pages/about.md

 The most powerful way to learn about the properties of axions and other particles is via global fits, which is the idea of using all available information in a consistent statistical analysis.
 Global fits are the common interest of the [GAMBIT](https://gambit.hepforge.org/) community, of which I am a member.
-I am an opportunistic applied statistician, in the sense that I like to use both Bayesian and frequentist/classical statistics to learn as much as possible from the data have now and in the future.
+I am an opportunistic applied statistician, in the sense that I like to use both Bayesian and frequentist/classical statistics to learn as much as possible from current and future data.

 I am currently based in Padua, Italy, where my Marie-Sk&#322;odowska-Curie fellowship &ldquo;AxiTools&rdquo; is funded by the European Union.